 The transitional history of Bulgarian television would be incomplete without giving attention to an iconic show called Ku-Ku (Ку Ку), which imitates the sound of a bird but is also a colloquialism for ‘crazy,’ which debuts in January of 1990 and ends in 1995.
 Created by a group of enthusiastic college students, the shows have a humorous format and feature a puppet called Ku-Ku who provides poignant commentary on the important topics of the day.
 The ‘atomic Ku-Ku’ is among the most memorable of its productions.
 Airing on 22 December 1991, the show exposes the viewers, in the style of Welles’ War of the Worlds, to a possible scenario of how the ‘beloved’ BNT would react in the case of an explosion at the Kozloduy Nuclear Power Plant.
 The simulated news bulletins create mass panic, where reportedly 90% of viewers believe that something serious is happening and start insulating their homes or jump in their cars to head to the nearest border in preparation to leave the country.
 In the meantime, the president of the Bulgarian National Assembly makes a desperate attempt to take the show off the air.55 The fallout from the show is immediate and catastrophic, the show is condemned by mainstream media and authorities for destabilising the country, and its producer and editor face a criminal trial.
 Few people at the time pay attention to the argument put forward by the creators that their intent is to show the power of the national TV medium and to underscore the need for alternative voices in the face of real threats.56

 Video 1.
 An excerpt from Nuclear Ku-Ku with English subtitles.
-Please visit the online version of the article to watch this video.

 The period following the collapse of the communist regime, characterised by an influx of programming from the West, is a period of tumultuous change and radical transformations.
 As Ivanova57 points out, many of the changes that Bulgarian television endures are literally changes that take place on the spot, without much time for planning or strategizing.
 Nevertheless, some of the biggest changes that take place affect, first and foremost, the role that TV journalists are expected to follow and the commercial pressures of a new media environment after the collapse of the state-supported and financially guaranteed model of communist media.
 After the economic and political collapse of the regime, television in Bulgaria has to rethink and reform both its revenue stream and its production capabilities faced with a new, unregulated and increasingly competitive media landscape.
 The results are both exciting and disparaging, as the early 1990s are the period that offers the opportunity to look for fresh ideas in programming and television news, free of ideological control and self-censorship, and yet it delivers mostly cheap, imported American content that offers very little in terms of substance and social relevance.
 For example, the first American programme that aired on Bulgarian television is The Flintstones (Семейство Флинтстоун), which quickly grew in popularity only to serve as a distraction from the disparaging news of the day.
 Soon after, a number of American TV shows, including long-running soap operas and TV series such as Dallas, the Bold and the Beautiful and Baywatch, become a staple of the Bulgarian TV viewers’ TV diet.
 The shows grow both in popularity and ratings, solidifying the position of American entertainment programming on the Bulgarian television market.